BYT3XX/DialogService/README.md

 # 💬 DialogService 🗨️
 Easy, scriptable dialog with support for choices.

 (NOTE: I forgot to convert sizes and position to the scale property while making Beta #1.
-Will be fixed soon)
+Will be fixed in Beta #2)

 # Symbol Book
 - CROSS: Means that the API call can both be used on client and server scripts thanks to some RunService magic.

+# Roadmap
+## Method: DialogService:GetUserInfoByID()

+Easily make back-to-back conversations with the player and NPC plus NPCs that can dynamically update with a player’s profile.
+(Expected in Beta #2 (v0-beta.2))

+## Method: DialogService:UpdateTextInDialog()

+Create basic text animations and more without calling ShowDialog().
+(Expected in Beta #2 (v0-beta.2))

+## Method: DialogService:SetCameraPosition()

+Easily create more immersive dialogue perspectives and dialogue-animatic hybrids.
+(Expected in Beta #2 or #3 (v0-beta.2 or .3))

 # API
 ## DialogService:ShowDialog (CROSS)